k61n/openhkl/doc/sphinx/workflow.rst

 the shape of the peak with its centre at given coordinates by taking the mean of the covariance matrix of the neighbouring peaks, within a cutoff.

+The first set of parameters determines the shape model, and includes,

+1. The size and shape of the histogram on which to construct the mean profile
+2. The number of subdivisions per pixel to use when binning
+3. The coordinate systems (Kabsch or detector)
+4. The parameters used by the Kabsch coordinate system
+5. Parameters to filter unwanted peaks from the model
+6. Integration parameters for the shape model

+The binning scheme for constructing the shape model is described in :ref:`sec_least_squares`.
+Once the parameters are set, the shape model is constructed by clicking `Build shape model`.
+The shape model is used later, in assigning shapes to predicted peaks and profile integration.

 .. list-table:: Shape model parameters
    :widths: 20, 10, 20
    :header-rows: 1